-For existing suppliers, Henry Schein UK has started a process to identify potential risk areas.
+In 2017, for existing suppliers, Henry Schein UK started a process to identify potential risk areas.
 This process was started by sending an electronic questionnaire to our suppliers requesting information in order to build transparency on this issue and to determine the level of social accountability and compliance within our supply chain.

-For new suppliers, the requirements of the Code are being integrated into the initial supplier due diligence pack.
+For new suppliers, the requirements of the Code have been integrated into the initial supplier due diligence pack.
 Suppliers are expected to confirm in writing their adherence to the principles set forth in the Code.

 Henry Schein UK is also committed to the establishment of Labor Standards Assurance (Management) System throughout direct operations and the parts of our supply chain, relevant to tender supply of UK National Health Service Supply Chain.
-We are audited to first level (currently preparing for external assessment for Level 2) from an accredited third party but our code of conduct and practice is measurable to the highest ethical standard.
+We are audited to second level from an accredited third party and our code of conduct and practice is measurable to the highest ethical standard.
 We are also committed to comply with all applicable national legal and relevant requirements and encourage our suppliers to adhere to similar principles.

 As a significant distributor of gloves to health care professionals, Henry Schein is pleased to participate in the Responsible Glove Alliance, this most important initiative positively impacts the lives of workers in the glove supply chain.
 Learn more: https://www.responsiblebusiness.org/rga/